Commencement 2024

 Graduate Students

 Student Regalia Ordering (Both undergraduate and graduate students): Students must wear regalia to take part in the ceremony (this is your ticket into the ceremony when you check-in).
-Students should order regalia through Graduation Etc. It is recommended that a student order their regalia by the beginning of May 2023.
+Students should order regalia through Graduation Etc. starting March 4, 2024 (pickups start March 11).
+It is recommended that a student order their regalia by the beginning of May 2024.

 Both undergraduate and graduate students